daveseah/good-code-examples/README.md

 * highlight **critical control** and **data** scopes in the source code.
 * use a practical **modular approaches** to code organization.
-* provide simple steps for **installing the development tools** so you can run the code immediately.
+* provide the steps for **installing the development tools** so you can run the code immediately.

 ## Javascript Examples